A Chandra Survey of Milky Way Globular Clusters. III. Searching for X-ray Signature of Intermediate-mass Black Holes: X-ray Emission from the Cluster Center

 \subsection{Spectral analysis}

 Among the six central sources, four (i.e., those residing in 47 Tuc, NGC\,6388, Terzan 5, and NGC\,6652) have sufficient counts for a meaningful spectral analysis.
 We extract the source and background spectra from the same regions as defined in Figure~\ref{fig:GCs}, using the CIAO tool {\it specextract}.
 For sources with multiple observations, the spectra are combined using the CIAO tool {\it combine\_spectra}, neglecting the possible moderate inter-observation variability.
+The spectra are binned to have at least 10 counts and a S/N greater than 3 per bin over the energy range of 0.5--8 keV, except for 47 Tuc, for which the minimal S/N per bin is set as 2 due to its relatively small number of counts.

-Spectral analysis is performed over the energy range of 0.5--8 keV with XSPEC v12.10.1.
-In view that all four spectra have a moderate S/N and show no obvious line-like features, we adopt a simple absorbed power-law model (XSPEC model {\tt phabs*powerlaw}), which turns out to provide an acceptable fit for all four spectra.
+Spectral analysis is performed with XSPEC v12.10.1 \citep{1996ASPC..101...17A}, employing \citet{2000ApJ...542..914W} elemental abundances, \citet{1996ApJ...465..487V} photoionization cross sections and $\chi^2$ statistics.
+In view that all four spectra have a moderate S/N and show no obvious line-like features, we adopt a simple absorbed power-law model (XSPEC model {\tt phabs*powerlaw}).
+The fit for all four spectra is acceptable with null hypothesis probability $>$50\%.
 For 47 Tuc, which has the lowest S/N, the absorption column density ($N_{\rm H}$) is fixed at $3.56\times10^{20}~{\rm cm^{-2}}$ which is in accordance with its foreground reddening $E(\mbox{$B\!-\!V$})$ \citep{2016ApJ...826...66F}.
 For the other three GCs, $N_{\rm H}$ is kept as a free parameter, and the best-fit values are consistent with foreground reddening of NGC\,6388 and NGC\,6652, but suggest additional absorption intrinsic to Terzan\,5.
 The spectra and best-fit models are shown in Figure~\ref{fig:spectra}.
 Both Terzan 5 and NGC\,6652 exhibit a steep power-law, with a best-fit photon-index of $\sim$4.5 and $\sim$4.9, respectively.
 47 Tuc and NGC\,6388, on the other hand, have a photon-index of $\sim$2.
 The unabsorbed 0.5--8 keV luminosity ($L_{\rm 0.5-8}$) is estimated to be $1.3\times 10^{30}~{\rm erg~s^{-1}}$, $5.6\times10^{32}~{\rm erg~s^{-1}}$, $1.9\times10^{33}~{\rm erg~s^{-1}}$, and $3.7\times 10^{33}~{\rm erg~s^{-1}}$, for 47 Tuc, NGC\,6388, Terzan 5 and NGC\,6652, respectively, spanning more than three orders of magnitude.
 The fit results are summarized in Table~\ref{tab:fit}.